Arkansas Court Records Search

 - Supreme Court: The Supreme Court in Arkansas has the highest authority in the state.
 It reviews opinions made by the Court of Appeals.
 Appeals of cases earlier tried by the lower trial courts that ended in capital punishment are also heard by the Arkansas Supreme Court.

 The Arkansas Court of Appeals and the Supreme Court share the same clerk.
 The clerk of the courts provides payroll services for both courts and acts as the custodian of their records.
-To obtain copies of the Appellate Court records, requestors should submit requests orally or in writing to:
+To obtain copies of the Appellate Court records, requestors should submit requests orally or in writing to the following:

 625 Marshall Street